PaaaulZ/ArchivioLaStampa/README.md

 ## How to load:

+###### Mozilla Firefox:

 1. Clone this repository.
 2. Go to: "about:debugging#/runtime/this-firefox".
 3. Click on "This Firefox" (on the left bar).
 4. Click on "Load Temporary Add-on" (top right side).
 5. Navigate to the cloned repository on your computer and double click 'als.js'.

+###### Google Chrome:

+1. Clone this repository.
+2. Go to: "chrome://extensions/".
+3. Enable "Developer mode" slider on the top right.
+4. Click "Load unpacked extension".
+5. Navigate to the cloned repository on your computer and select the "_chrome" folder.

 After this the extension is ready (until you close Firefox) and you can use the site without having Flash Player, you just need to visit an article page (ex: http://www.archiviolastampa.it/component/option,com_lastampa/task,search/mod,libera/action,viewer/Itemid,3/page,10/articleid,1040_01_1982_0130_0001_14971132/).